pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 ### Metadynamic Recrystallization

-Metadynamic occurs after dynamic recrystallization has happened before and replaces the static mechanism in this case.
+Metadynamic recrystallization occurs after a prior incomplete dynamic recrystallization during deformation replaces the static mechanism in this case.
 The kinetics resemble the ones of static recrystallization, but the grain sizes those of dynamic recrystallization.
 The equations shown here were originally given by Hodgson [^Hodgson1992].
-The Zener-Holomon-Parameter used in metadynamic recrystallization is equal to that of the latest deformation step (like with strain rate in static recrystallization above.
+The Zener-Holomon-Parameter used in metadynamic recrystallization is equal to that of the prior deformation step (like with strain rate in static recrystallization above).

-The metadynamically recrystallized fraction of the microstructure is given as:
+The metadynamically recrystallized volume fraction of the microstructure is given as:

 $$
 X_\mathrm{MRX} = 1 - \exp \left[ \lg \frac{1}{2} \left( \frac{t}{t_{0.5}} \right)^n \right]
 $$

-The time of half recrystallization is given as:
+The time for $50\% $ recrystallized volume fraction is given as:

 $$
 t_{0.5} = a_1 \cdot \varphi^{a_2} \cdot D_\mathrm{in}^{a_3} \cdot Z^{a_4} \cdot \exp \left[ -\frac{Q}{RT} \right]
 $$

-The mean diameter of freshly recrystallized grains is given as:
+The mean diameter of new recrystallized grains is given as:

 $$
 D_\mathrm{MRX} = d_1 Z^{d_2} \cdot 10^{-6}